dotnet/docs/docs/architecture/maui/micro-services.md

 ## Communication between client and microservices

-The eShopOnContainers multi-platform app communicates with the containerized back-end microservices using _direct client-to-microservice_ communication, as shown below.
+The eShop multi-platform app communicates with the containerized back-end microservices using _direct client-to-microservice_ communication, as shown below.

 ![Direct client-to-microservice communication.](./media/direct-client-to-microservice-communication.png)